VickyTheHuCow/StandUp-/README.md

-# StandUp! — webcam sit-detector that escalates a PiShock
+# StandUp! — webcam sit-detector that suppors PiShock

 A Windows Python desktop app.
 A webcam watches your posture; if you stay seated past a time limit it sends a short, low-power shock to a PiShock device, then